Multimodal Crystal Flow: Any-to-Any Modality Generation for Unified Crystal Modeling: Method

 where $\text{TimeEmb}(\cdot)$ denotes modality-specific time embedding layer.
 We feed the multimodal embedding vector $z$ and the conditioning vector $c$ into the DiT backbone, $h = \mathrm{DiT}(z, c)$.
 From the token-wise representations, we linearly predict atom type logits and fractional coordinates,

 Global lattice parameters are predicted via mean pooling.

 The final velocity field and rate vector are constructed from these outputs as provided in \cref{app:mcflow}.
+Training and inference algorithms are listed in \cref{app:algorithm}.
 Since crystals have variable numbers of atoms, we pad sequences within a batch and use attention masks; the pooling for lattice heads is computed over non-padded atom tokens only.

 \textbf{Inference-time guidance.} To improve sample fidelity in our multimodal flow framework, we adopt noisy guidance~\citep[NG;][]{rojas2025diffuse}, originally introduced for diffusion score models, and apply it to the velocity field of multimodal flow as an inference-time technique for conditional generation.
-This follows from the probability flow ODE formulation~\citep{song2020score}, where the score function and the velocity field are deterministically related.
+This follows from the probability flow ODE~\citep{song2020score}, where the score function and the velocity field are deterministically related.
 For crystal structure prediction, the guided velocity field is given by

 where $\sigma$ controls the corruption level of the conditioning modality and $\omega$ denotes the guidance scale, biasing inference trajectories toward the regions favored by the conditional velocity field.
 The noisy guidance procedure is summarized in \cref{alg:ng}, with additional ablation and sensitivity analyses provided in \cref{app:guidance}.